devspace-sh/devspace/docs/pages/cli/deployment/workflow-basics.md

 <br>
 <img src="/img/processes/deployment-process-devspace.svg" alt="DevSpace Deployment Process" style="width: 100%;">

-## Commands Triggering Image Building
+## Start Deployment
 When you run one of the following commands, DevSpace will run the deployment process:
 - `devspace deploy` (before deploying the application)
 - `devspace dev` (before deploying the application and starting the development mode)

 ### Important Flags
-The following flags are available for all commands that trigger image building:
+The following flags are available for all commands that trigger the deployment process:
 - `-b / --force-build` rebuild all images (even if they could be skipped because context and Dockerfile have not changed)
 - `-d / --force-deploy` redeploy all deployments (even if they could be skipped because they have not changed)